 Consisting mostly of territories inhabited by Czechs and Slovaks, the new state also included areas containing majority populations of other nationalities, particularly Germans (22.95%), but also Hungarians (5.47%) and Ruthenians (3.39%).

-Due to the country’s centralized political structure, nationalism arose in the non-Czech nationalities, and several parties and movements were formed with the aim of broader political autonomy, with ethnic Germans and Hungarians openly agitating against the territorial settlements.
+But due to the country’s centralized political structure, nationalism arose among the non-Czech nationalities, and several parties and movements were formed with the aim of broader political autonomy, with ethnic Germans and Hungarians openly agitating against the territorial settlements.

 Encouraged by the newly founded Sudeten German Party (Sudetendeutsche Partei – SdP), led by Konrad Henlein and financed by Nazi Germany, the particularly large German minority living in the Sudetenland region started demanding autonomy from Czechoslovakia, claiming they were oppressed by the national government.